TVLukeProductions/AmbientAlarmClock/readme.md

 * Scrobble the song you woke up to on [last.fm](http://www.last.fm)

 #### Philips Hue Integration
-* Turn on the lights when its time to wake up with the Phillips Hue that can be connected with almost no effort
+* Turn on the lights when its time to wake up with the Philips Hue that can be connected with almost no effort
 * Choose the color of light to wake you up (not yet implemented)

 #### Home Automation
 * Control home appliances like your coffe machine or the heating with the EZControl Home automation server (only a prototypical funtion yet)

 ## FAQ
 **What the Hell?
-There are like a billion alarm clock apps out there?**
+There are like a billion alarm clock apps out there!**

 Yes, but I don't know of any clock that does all the stuff this one does.
 I have a hard time getting up so I want loud music, bright lights and my coffee to be ready.
 It is basically designed around my needs and I just put it here in case anybody wants to have this stuff too.
-You can just download the apk for free or get the code right here and make it even better.
+You can just download the apk or get the code right here and make it even better.

-**Will there be more features**
+**Will there be more features?**

 Yes.
 Whenever I make the app better to m ake sure I get up better I get used to the new feature after one or two weeks and I need to make the clock even better, even more tricky, even more effective.
 So, new features will come.